 It’s a fascinating and opportunistic time for key industry stakeholders.
 Every restaurant operator interested in seeing how their brand and technology strategy compares to guest expectations and competitors can download the complete Windstream Enterprise-BRP Consulting digital restaurant study, which includes details on both the survey methodology and survey findings.

-Scott Langdoc is the Senior Vice President and Practice Lead at BRP Consulting and has 28 years of management and technology experience, including as a retail and hospitality IT executive, store systems vendor technology leader, industry strategy consultant, and global market research analyst.
+Scott Langdoc served as the Senior Vice President and Practice Lead at BRP Consulting and has 28 years of management and technology experience, including as a retail and hospitality IT executive, store systems vendor technology leader, industry strategy consultant, and global market research analyst.
 Scott has held retail and non-retail CIO positions, including Raley’s Supermarkets, PDQuick, and USCS International.
 He was CTO at retail vendors Fujitsu Retail and ParTech, Inc. He ran the retail industry practices at AMR Research (acquired by Gartner) and founded both IDC’s global retail practice and the strategic consultancy firm RetailCENTRIC.
 He specializes in strategic planning, cloud transitions, N-channel technology architectures, customer-facing systems, food safety, and consumer engagement.